IntelligentSystemsLaboratory/personal_page/README.md

 This is a repository that contains a personal page template for Pro-AI CDT students.
 The repository contains a basic [Quarto](https://quarto.org/) web application and a GitHub action to update and deploy at every successful push in your local repository.

-Its recomended to hava at least an overview about Quarto and how qmd files work [here](https://quarto.org/) .
+It's recommended to have at least an overview about Quarto and how .qmd files work [here](https://quarto.org/) .

 ## Quarto Markdown